testcontainers/testcontainers-scala/README.md

 Now you can write a test in this way:

 ```
-class SeleniumSpec extends FlatSpec with SeleniumTestContainerSuite with WebBrowser {
+class SeleniumSpec extends AnyFlatSpec with SeleniumTestContainerSuite with WebBrowser {
   override def desiredCapabilities = DesiredCapabilities.chrome()

   "Browser" should "show google" in {